YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 will display
 ```
 Product ID 3, Mouse, RMB 100.00, Rating 3.0
-Product ID 4, Table, RMB 300.00, Rating 5.5
+Product ID 4, Table, RMB 300.00, Rating 4.3
 Product ID 1, Phone, RMB 7000.00, Rating 4.5
 Product ID 2, Laptop, RMB 10000.00, Rating 4.5
 ```
-Again, if products have the same prices, they should be sorted by the purchase time.
+* If products have the same price, they should be sorted by the purchase time.

 `public boolean refundProduct(Product product);`

+**(Bonus) Note: Even if you don't implement this bonus method, you still need to put this method in the Customer class, otherwise it would cause a compile error.**
-**(Bonus)** Return the product to its store and get the money back.
+Return the `product` to the store where it was sold and get the money back.
 Return `true` if this customer has indeed purchased this product before and `false` otherwise.
 Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly.
 In addition, the corresponding store should enable the refund process to update the `productList` and `income`.

 ## Submission